Carey Spicer: Other sports

 Spicer was an excellent all-around athlete.
 As a halfback, and quarterback in football he set several records that stood for more than 40 years.
 He scored 11 touchdowns and 75 points for Kentucky to lead the Southern Conference in scoring in the 1930 season.
+He was named an AP star of the week after he scored three touchdowns against Virginia Military Institute in 1930.
 He also played tennis and ran track at Kentucky.